JakeAnto/JakeAnto.github.io/docs/blog/posts/git-tutorial.md

 ```

 ??? question "What is `README.md`?"
-    `README.md` is a Markdown file that contains information about your project.
+    `README.md` is a [:material-language-markdown: markdown](markdown-tutorial.md) file that contains information about your project.
 It is usually present in most repositories, and contains information like how to install and use the project, etc.

     Markdown is a lightweight markup language which is used to format text.
 It is human readable and is easy to learn.
 Markdown files end with `.md`.
 Fun fact, this blog is written in Markdown!

+    Want to get started with markdown in under 10 minutes?
+Check out [my tutorial on markdown!](markdown-tutorial.md)

 Now that the file is created, let's add this file to our repository.
 Run the following command: